patronasxdxd/CTFS/docs/Allbridge.md

 To illustrate, consider bridging BUSD from the BNB Chain to USDT on Tron.
 The process involves swapping BUSD for vUSD, transferring the vUSD value to Tron through a cross-chain messaging protocol, and ultimately swapping vUSD for USDT on Tron.
 Notably, this directional swap results in a decrease in the internal price of BUSD to vUSD, while the price of USDT to vUSD increases.
 This dynamic encourages other participants to bridge assets in the opposite direction, seeking profitable opportunities within the Allbridge Core ecosystem.

+The fundamental issue lies in the manipulation of the pool's swap price, allowing the attacker to exploit the system by acting as both the liquidity provider and swapper.
+This manipulation led to a significant drain of funds from the pool.

+In essence, each Allbridge Core liquidity pool functions as a swap contract, similar to established decentralized exchanges such as Uniswap or Curve Finance.
+The distinctive feature of Allbridge's pools is that liquidity is contributed using only one token, in contrast to traditional DEXes that require pairs of tokens.

+Upon depositing liquidity, the system matches the deposited amount by `minting` an equivalent quantity of vUSD tokens*.
+This vUSD token serves as an intermediary, facilitating the transfer of value between pools, whether within the same blockchain or across different blockchains.

+*vUSD, technically not a token, serves as an abstraction within the Allbridge Core ecosystem.
+It doesn't directly impact user balances as an actual token.

+To illustrate, let's consider the process of bridging BUSD from the BNB Chain to USDT on Tron.
+This involves the sequential steps of swapping BUSD for vUSD, transferring the vUSD value to Tron using a cross-chain messaging protocol, and finally swapping vUSD for USDT on Tron.
+Notably, this directional swap results in a decrease in the internal price of BUSD to vUSD, while the price of USDT to vUSD increases.
+This dynamic creates an incentive for other participants to engage in asset bridging in the opposite direction, seeking profitable opportunities within the Allbridge Core ecosystem.

 # Proof of Concept (PoC)

 ![Swag Image](../images/allbridge.png)